vladbalmos/746-hfp-conversion/README.md

        (slave) receive PCM samples and transmit to DAC via DMA
     3. (master) poll slave for new samples (AUDIO_POLL).
 If reply is OK, send AUDIO_RECEIVE command to receive new samples

+## Functions

+Almost all the existing features of the GPO 746 are preserved once paired via Bluetooth HFP:

+* Ringing works when an incoming call is detected.
+The ringer is driven by a AC coupled PWM 20hz signal amplified to 34V using a DC-DC voltage booster module.
+* Earpiece / microphone
+* Dialing via the rotary dialer works as expected

+Visual indicator LEDs available for:

+* power
+* ringing
+* bluetooth connection state
+* handset on/off hook

+A schematic on how to physically connect the phone to the board will be added soon.

 ## Building

 The boards need to be separately flashed using the code in `src`.